 ELECTRICAL SYSTEMS & SERVICES

-During the Inspection of the Electrical Service Entrance and panel box items inspected are:
+During the Missouri City House Inspection, the Electrical Service Entrance and panel box items inspected are:

 Observe Service Entrance cables for integrity of insulation | Drip loop | Separation of Conductors at weather heads and the proper clearance of overhanging power lines